i386x/pubdocs/C/decl.md

   object lifetime
 * `volatile` denotes that the object has important optimization properties;
   usually optimizations are not allowed with volatile objects
+* (*C99*) `restrict` marks a pointer as restrict-qualified
+  * introduced for optimization purposes
+  * only valid for pointer types derived from object or incomplete types
+  * an object that is accessed through a restrict-qualified pointer should not be accessed by any other pointer (all accesses to that object use, directly or indirectly, the value of that particular pointer)
+  * restrict-qualified pointer should not change its value during its lifetime
+  * the value of a restrict-qualified pointer should not be carried out of the block, except the case it is declared in a block when that block finishes execution

 ### Type Names